ebikechoices is supported by its audience. When you purchase through links on our site, we may earn a commission. Learn more

 Each of the three assist levels can be customised by the Cytronex C1 partner app, where you can also alter the button brightness.
 You place the bottle battery upside down in the charging holder to connect to the app via USB.

 Another great feature of this app is you can download important firmware updates.
-In the unlikely event you experience any problems, you can upload diagnostic files from the motor controller and send directly to Cytronex.
+In the unlikely event, you experience any problems, you can upload diagnostic files from the motor controller and send them directly to Cytronex.

 The Cytronex battery also contains the ‘brains’ of the system